keptn/keptn.github.io/content/docs/develop/reference/keptnsbridge/index.md

 ```console
 kubectl port-forward svc/$(kubectl get ksvc bridge -n keptn -ojsonpath={.status.latestReadyRevisionName})-service -n keptn 9000:80
 ```
+Now you can access the bridge from your browser on http://localhost:9000.

 The keptn's bridge provides an easy way to browse all events that are sent within keptn and to filter on a specific keptn context.
 When you access the keptn's bridge, all keptn entry points will be listed in the left column.
 Please note that this list only represents the start of a deployment of a new artifact and, thus, more information on the executed steps can be revealed when you click on one event.